 - 1. Collection of evidence to support prosecutions for illegal poisoning. - 2.
 Monitoring of the impact of poisoning on Irish raptor populations. - 3.
 Monitoring the incidence of poisoning and impact of illegal poisoning on other vulnerable species (e.g. Raven) - 4.
 Monitoring the incidence of poisoning in species vulnerable to secondary poisoning by rodenticides (in particular Common Buzzard, Barn Owl, Kestrel, Red Kite and Long-eared Owl). - 5.
-Monitoring the impact of other types of persecution on Irish raptors and maintaining a database of such incidents. - 6.
-Providing evidence of the causes of death of other wildlife species where poison is strongly suspected - 7.
+Monitoring the impact of other types of persecution on Irish raptors and maintaining a database of such incidents.

+- 6. Providing evidence of the causes of death of other wildlife species where poison is strongly suspected - 7.
 Quantifying the use of specific poisons.

-The incident recording database maintained by the National Parks & Wildlife Service also incorporates other human related incidents of raptor deaths or injury (other than habitat loss), such as road casualties and collisions with fences, wind turbines and power lines.
+The incident recording database maintained by the National Parks & Wildlife Service also incorporates other human related incidents of raptor deaths, disturbance or injury such as road casualties and collisions with fences, wind turbines and power lines.
+Impacts of habitat change are not recorded in this protocol.

 The primary aim of this report is to catalogue all records of poisoning and persecution of birds of prey.
 Doing so will add to the datasets of previous years and build a clear and robust picture of poison and persecution incidents, with data including poison and persecution methods, peaks months for incidents, associated land-use types, black spot areas and much more.
 The recording, analysis and reporting of such data allows a more informed approach to dealing with these issues by means of education, enforcement and/or forward planning.
-The addition of information no other types of mortality and injury gives a more complete picture of the threats to wildlife.
+The addition of information on other types of mortality and injury gives a more complete picture of the threats to wildlife.

-2. CONFIRMED PERSECUTION AND POISONING INCIDENTS 2013
+2. CONFIRMED PERSECUTION AND POISONING INCIDENTS 2014

-Table 1 lists all persecution and poisoning incidents that were confirmed and recorded in 2013, while Figure 2 displays the geographical location of these incidents.
+Table 1 lists all persecution and poisoning incidents that were confirmed and recorded in 2014, while Figure 2 displays the geographical location of these incidents.

 Table 1.
-Confirmed Persecution & Poisoning Records 2013
+Confirmed Persecution & Poisoning Records 2014